28 Mpg To L 100km

 Advanced Considerations: Variations in Gallon Definitions

-It's worth noting that there are slight variations in gallon definitions (US gallon vs. Imperial gallon).
-The conversion formula used above employs the US gallon.
-If you're working with Imperial gallons, you'll need to adjust the constant in the formula accordingly.
+It's worth noting that there are slight variations in gallon definitions (US gallon vs. If you're working with Imperial gallons, you'll need to adjust the constant in the formula accordingly.
+Practically speaking, the conversion formula used above employs the US gallon.
+Imperial gallon).
 Using the correct gallon definition is critical for accurate conversion results.

 Frequently Asked Questions (FAQ)